mochi-x/wom/README.md

 ## What is WOM

-WOM is simple markdown. ( for write )
+WOM is simple markdown editor. ( for write )
 You can output markdown by pressing ctr + enterKey when to some extent accumulated markdown text.
 File naming is `YYYYMMDD_HHmmss.md`.